top of page

 Personas

-I gathered the data found from our competitive analysis and our pain points to create two user personas that represent our whole target audience
+I gathered the data found from our competitive analysis and our pain points to create two user personas that represent our target audience

 Priya Persona Jamie_0.5x.jpg